 1952 – 1980

 The first S-shaped symbol laid the foundation for a whole generation of different emblems with similar structures.
-An early version, known as The S Medallion, contained a red “S” with cut edges and uneven curvature.
+An early version, The S Medallion, contained a red “S” with cut edges and uneven curvature.
 Its middle was very wide, making the edges appear short and narrow.
 Above and below, the letter went over the black ring, and the round base was white.

 1980 – 2005